javaguruen/advanced-kotlin-workshop/slides-03-coroutines.md

 - Avoid blocking main thread
 - Concurrency with Threads is difficult.
 Deadlocks & memory leaks
-- Thread are resource hungry
+- Threads are resource hungry
 - Do long computation in the background
 - Do tasks in parallel